How to Treat Sunburn

 - People with fair skin are more likely to get sunburn, but even dark and black skin can burn and should be protected.

-- The sun's rays are strongest during the hours of 10:00 a.m. to 4:00 p.m.
+- The sun's rays are strongest between 10 a.m. and 4 p.m.
 The sun's rays are also stronger at higher altitudes and lower latitudes (closer to the tropics).
 Reflection off water, sand, or snow can intensify the sun's burning rays.

 - Sun lamps can cause severe sunburn.